 Their [the 'Africans'] acceptance of other groups with open arms clearly shows their non-sectarian approach.
-The South African nation can only be formed on the basis of democratic processes firmly based on majority rule or more correctly the leading role of the majority, in a non-racial society where the skin of a person will have no role.20 has nothing in common with the so-called multi-racialism of the Liberal Party, or the National Union of South African Students . . . which is 'multi-racialism' based on minority rule or direction, ignoring the leading role of the African people as the core and the moving spirit of the South African people and NATION.21
+The South African nation can only be formed on the basis of democratic processes firmly based on majority rule or more correctly the leading role of the majority, in a non-racial society where the skin of a person will have no role.

+At the same time Ngwenya stresses the correctness of the A.N.C.'s multi-racialism which has nothing in common with the so-called multiracialism of the Liberal Party, or the National Union of South African Students ... which is 'multiracialism' based on minority rule or direction, ignoring the leading role of the African people as the core and the moving spirit of the South African people and NATION.